 Former Vice President and Nobel Peace Prize winner Al Gore will be honored by UT Knoxville with only the third honorary degree granted by the campus.
 Gore will receive the degree — an Honorary Doctor of Laws and Humane Letters in Ecology and Evolutionary Biology — at the spring commencement exercises of the College of Arts and Sciences on May 14.
 He will be the featured speaker at the ceremony, addressing graduates and their families along with the gathered faculty.

 This story from WATE-TV featured the UT Knoxville Fall 2009 commencement ceremony.
-The story reported that many graduates are choosing
+The story reported that many graduates are choosing to go to graduate school rather than face a tough job market.

 Listen to an audio report on Thom Mason’s Fall 2009 Commencement address.